chilcano/mtls-apps-examples/1-greeting-java/README.md

         -rfc
 ```

-4. Create the server truststore with the client certificate.
+#### 5. Create the server `truststore` with the client certificate.

+The `truststore` file must contain all the certificates that are trusted, and since we have 2 self-signed certificates (client and server) in this Lab, the `truststore` will be the same for the client and server.
 ```sh
 $ keytool -v \
         -importcert \